Wisconsin Avenue Limited Line

-The Wisconsin Avenue Limited Line, designated Route 37, is a weekday peak-hour bus route operated by the Washington Metropolitan Area Transit Authority between Friendship Heights station of the Red Line of the Washington Metro and Archives station of the Green and Yellow Lines of the Washington Metro.
-The line operates every 15–22 minutes during the weekday peak hours only in the peak direction only.
-Route 37 trips are roughly 45 minutes long.
-This route provides limited stop service along Pennsylvania Avenue and Wisconsin Avenue supplementing routes 31, and 33.
+The Wisconsin Avenue Limited Line, designated Route 37, was a weekday peak-hour bus route operated by the Washington Metropolitan Area Transit Authority between Friendship Heights station of the Red Line of the Washington Metro and Archives station of the Green and Yellow Lines of the Washington Metro.
+The line operated every 15–22 minutes during the weekday peak hours only in the peak direction only.
+Route 37 trips were roughly 45 minutes long.
+This route provided limited stop service along Pennsylvania Avenue and Wisconsin Avenue supplementing routes 31, and 33.

 Background

-Route 37 operates during weekday rush hours only in the peak direction between Friendship Heights station and Archives station mostly along Wisconsin Avenue and Massachusetts Avenue.
-The line provides limited stop service to supplement routes 30N, 30S, 31, and 33 during the weekday peak-hours along the busy Wisconsin Avenue corridor.
+Route 37 operated during weekday rush hours only in the peak direction between Friendship Heights station and Archives station mostly along Wisconsin Avenue and Massachusetts Avenue.
+The line provided limited stop service to supplement routes 30N, 30S, 31, and 33 during the weekday peak-hours along the busy Wisconsin Avenue corridor.

-Route 37 currently operates out of Montgomery division.
+Route 37 operated out of Montgomery division.
 It did, however, operate out of Western division until 2017.